netlify/headlesscms.org/site/content/projects/cosmicjs.md

 ### Integrations

 Cosmic JS offers integrations with third-party services.
 Connect your GitHub account and deploy your GitHub repos to the Cosmic App Server in a few clicks.
-Connect your Slack channel to be notified whenever content has been changed within your Bucket.
+Connect to your Slack channel to be notified whenever content has been changed within your Bucket.